Gillian Coultard: International career

 Coultard, a midfielder initially, though moving back to sweeper towards the end of her career, made her international debut in a 3–1 win over the Republic of Ireland in 1981, at the age of 18.
-She went on to score 30 goals at international level, a rate of one every four games, including a pair in England's first ever World Cup finals match, a 3–2 win over Canada in Sweden, in 1995.
+She went on to score 19 goals at international level including a pair in England's first ever World Cup finals match, a 3–2 win over Canada in Sweden, in 1995.
 England were knocked out at the quarter-final stage by eventual tournament runners-up, Germany.
 Coultard had also been part of the England squad which finished runners-up to Sweden in the first UEFA final in 1984, losing the final on penalties.
 Coultard was appointed England captain in 1991 when the previous captain Debbie Bampton was injured.
 Bampton was restored as captain in 1995, but Coultard regained the captaincy in 1997 when Bampton retired from international football.

 Coultard won her 100th England cap in a 4–0 win over Scotland at Almondvale Stadium in August 1997.
 That October, before a 1999 World Cup qualifier against Holland at Upton Park, she was presented with a silver cap by Sir Geoff Hurst in recognition of the achievement.

 In the early stages of England's successful 2001 UEFA Women's Championship qualification campaign Coultard remained captain of the side.
-Coultard's 119th and final cap came in a 1–0 win over Switzerland in May 2000.
+Coultard's 125th and final cap came in a 1–0 win over Switzerland in May 2000.
 She was later a non-playing member of the England side which suffered their record defeat – an 8–0 loss away to Norway in June 2000.
 In October 2000, 37-year-old Coultard announced her international retirement in order to concentrate on a coaching role in the National Women's Football Academy in Durham.

+She was allotted 56 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.